tomsauv/TREE2FASTA/README.md

 **FASTA file:**

 FASTA sequence names in the FASTA file should match those in the exploratory tree (newick string).
 We recommend using the RAxML tree-building program, which will preserve the sequence header format from FASTA input to Newick string (tree) output.
-Some support is available to correct character discrepancy for newick strings (trees) saved from MEGA (presence/absence of underscore characters in sequence names).
+Some support is available to correct character discrepancies found in newick strings saved from MEGA (presence/absence of underscore characters in sequence names).
 TREE2FASTA will print headers discrepancies to help any troubleshooting.

 **Size:**